davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 <figure>
   <img style="width: 65%; height: 65%" border="5" src="/assets/images/2017-11-12-HMM_vs_MEMM.png">
   <figcaption>
-  Contrast in state transition estimation between an HMM and a MEMM. <br> (taken from "Speech and Language Processing" Daniel Jurafsky & James H. Martin)</figcaption>
+  The contrast in state transition estimation between an HMM and a MEMM. <br> (taken from "Speech and Language Processing" Daniel Jurafsky & James H. Martin)</figcaption>
 </figure>

 In contrast to HMMs, in which the current observation only depends on the current state, the current observation in an MEMM may also depend on the previous state.
 The HMM model includes distinct probability estimates for each transition and observation, while the MEMM gives one probability estimate per hidden state, which is the probability of the next tag given the previous tag and the observation.